 Ensuring liaison with purchasing agents of the neighbouring communities, if necessary;

 Maintaining and updating a list of all vendors (including 24-hour contact numbers) who may be required to provide supplies and equipment.

+Coordinating applications under the Disaster Recovery Assistance for Ontarians (DRAO) or municipal disaster financial assistance programs.

 Resource Personnel

-In an emergency, many agencies may be required to work with the Community Control Group (CCG).
+In an emergency, many agencies may be required to work with the Municipal Emergency Control Group (MECG).
 Some are listed below and others may be added and/or called upon depending on the nature of the emergency.

 Emergency Management Ontario Field Officers;